Trobiun/MaaSOpenstackAnsible/README.md

 ## OpenstackAnsible.py

-This script try to generate an openstack_user_config.yml file with what it can read from Canonical MaaS.
+This script tries to generate an openstack_user_config.yml file with what it can read from Canonical MaaS.

 ```yaml
 ceph-mds_hosts: { }